brennv/wordpress-ex/README.md

 claim-mysql   Bound     pv0002    5Gi        RWO           17s
 claim-wp      Bound     pv0001    1Gi        RWO,RWX       28s
 ```

+Note: if you are working with extra volumes and the pvc does not bind to the intended pv, please note that improvements are coming in this arena ([https://github.com/kubernetes/kubernetes/pull/24682](https://github.com/kubernetes/kubernetes/pull/24682)).
+In the mean time, copy your data to the bound volume.

 Launch the MySQL and WordPress pods and services.